 Check water quality

 Not all contaminants in hot tub water are visible to the naked eye.
-Testing allows you to evaluate whether the water in your hot tub balanced or not.
+Testing allows you to evaluate whether the water in your hot tub is balanced or not.
 Keeping this balance is necessary because it shows how effectively purified the water is.
 Of course, if you don’t use chemicals, you need to control the quality of water even more than usual.

 We strongly recommend you check these parameters regularly: